 Click play on the video below to see the beauty of Lake Johnson in the Fall

 The 2-mile nature trail at Bond Lake mix of paved and unpaved natural woodland setting is it loops around hugging a picturesque lake.
 There are also greenway trails running in and out of Bond Lake, as well as a kid’s playground, sports fields, and a boathouse.
 There are often Fall events on, like the Pumpkin Flotilla in October.

-Another easy Wake County lake to enjoy the Fall Colors is the his 160-acre Apex Community Park is just 2.5 miles from charming downtown Apex.
-The Lake Pine Loop is a 2-mile fully-paved loop around the lake that is good for all fitness levels and accessible year-round.
+Another easy Wake County lake to enjoy the Fall Colors is this 160-acre Apex Community Park is just 2.5 miles from charming downtown Apex.
+The Lake Pine Loop is a 2-mile fully paved loop around the lake that is good for all fitness levels and accessible year-round.

 There are also fishing piers, athletic fields, tennis, volleyball and basketball courts, picnic areas, and playgrounds